 Oil and gas exploration in the Java Sea Basin extends back to the late 19th century.
-The onshore and near-shore sectors are densely explored, and have an established network of production and transportation infrastructure.
-In the last decade, exploration has targeted low-risk, near-field opportunities, yielding an average discovery size of less than 15 mmboe, though finds of just 1 to 2 mmboe were common.
-More remote parts of the basin remain under-explored and offer more material volume potential.
-The mature operating environment offers explorers low-cost opportunities with potentially short lead times to production.
-However, the Indonesian regulatory system is cumbersome and often slows progress towards development.
-Fiscal terms are also onerous for many explorers.
-Indonesian regulators are actively reviewing the fiscal elements in an effort to stimulate upstream activity and incentivise exploration.
-New fiscal terms are expected to be released in Q3 2016.
+The onshore and near-shore sectors are well explored, and have an established network of production and transportation infrastructure.
+Recent exploration has predominantly targeted low-risk, near-field opportunities.
+The average discovery over the last decade has been modest and commercial finds have been rare.
+More remote parts of the basin remain under-explored and may offer more material volume potential.
+The mature onshore and shallow-shelf operating environment offers low-cost development opportunities.
+However, lead times vary and impurities in oil and gas can add to development costs.
+The cumbersome Indonesian regulatory system often slows progress towards development.
+Regulators have been actively reviewing the investment environment and fiscal elements, however measures introduced over recent years have not proved sufficient to boost activity.